build-on-aws/content/posts/improved-developer-experience-of-graphql-apis-with-javascript-resolvers-for-aws-appsync-apis/index.md

 	owner: String
 }
 ```
-A mutation `createPrivateNote` for creating new notes, in a typical VTL resolver which sets the different defualt values and validates for authentication of the user with Amazon Cognito for identifying the owner of the note by using the `util` functions on AppSync -  `$util.defaultIfNull()`, `$$util.dynamodb.toDynamoDBJson()` and `$$util.dynamodb.toMapValues()` to make the DynamoDB operation of `PutItem`.
+A mutation `createPrivateNote` for creating new notes, in a typical VTL resolver which sets the different default values and validates for authentication of the user with Amazon Cognito for identifying the owner of the note by using the `util` functions on AppSync -  `$util.defaultIfNull()`, `$$util.dynamodb.toDynamoDBJson()` and `$$util.dynamodb.toMapValues()` to make the DynamoDB operation of `PutItem`.

 ```JSON
 ## [Start] Initialization default values. **